-ReECO Tech Property Conversions Ltd. ("ReECO Tech Property") is a newly formed property development division created to utilize earnings and to implement the technologies from other business units into Smart, net-zero ready, environmentally responsible community developments; designed with concern for our planet in mind.
+ReECO Tech Property Conversions Ltd. ("ReECO Tech Property") - is our newly announced property development division created to utilize earnings and implement the technologies from other business units into "smart", net-zero ready, environmentally responsible community developments; designed with concern for our planet in mind

-SuperNova Performance Technologies Ltd. ("SuperNova") is a newly acquired division who's focus is on green initiatives for the transportation sector.
-On July 5, 2017, Sparta successfully completed the acquisition of SuperNova Performance Technologies Ltd. ("SuperNova") for Common Shares of Sparta on a one-for-one basis, resulting in SuperNova becoming a wholly owned subsidiary of Sparta.
-The acquisition of SuperNova creates an exciting new division for Sparta, opening up opportunities in the transportation sector where SuperNova will look to explore new ventures including, but not limited to, efficient products capable of powering novel generation systems.
-SuperNova holds various previously tested technologies, such as the Hydrogen Power LizardTM, the Tri-PATHTM (hydrogen enhanced, exhaust gas re-compression system) and the TreeFrog Transportation Optimization SystemsTM that Sparta will look to commercialization in future.
+SuperNova Performance Technologies Ltd. ("SuperNova) - is a division focusing on green initiatives, especially related to combustionand the transportation sector.
+SuperNova, an exciting new division for the Sparta Group, opens up opportunities in the new initiatives where SuperNova will look to explore new ventures including, but not limited to, efficient products capable of powering novel generation systems.
+SuperNova holds various previously tested technologies, such as the Hydrogen Power LizardTM, the Tri-PATHTM (hydrogen enhanced,exhaust gas re-compression system) and the TreeFrog Transportation Optimization SystemsTM with plans for future commercialization.

 Sparta Technologies 4 Mining Ltd. ("4 Mining") is a mining technology division with a focus on the development of an emissions free underground vehicle propulsion system.
-This mining division is looking to expand its offerings to include a number of above ground vehicle platforms and carbon efficient mining equipment.
+The mining division is looking to expand its offerings to include a number of above ground vehicle platforms and carbon efficient mining equipment.